SAP-archive/teched2020-IIS361/README.md

 ## Exercises

 Exercise details can be found below.
-Please follow the step wise instruction for a successful completeion of the exercise Wish you all the best
+Please follow the step wise instruction for a successful completeion of the exercise Wish you all the best.

 - [Getting Started](exercises/ex0#getting-started---setting-up-your-development-environment)
   - [Access SAP Business Application Studio (TechEd 2020 live workshop registered participants only)](exercises/ex0#access-sap-business-application-studio-teched-2020-live-workshop-registered-participants-only)